freshystar/Security-/homework.md

  #### gpg-agent
  Just like the **ssh-agent**, **gpg-agent** is a tool(daemon) which acts like a password manager for your gpg keys.
 It keeps the keys in the memory so you won't need to provide password on every single use.
  - To view a summary of the most useful options, run `gpg-agent --help` or `gpg-agent -h`.

+ - The Web of Trust (WOT) is a cryptographic concept that allows users to authenticate the connection between a public key and its owner

 This marks the end of **Security and Data Encryption**